derekgumb/Next_Prime_Number_Function-Python/README.md

-This code takes in a user-inputted number and outputs the next higher prime number.
+This program takes in a user-inputted number and outputs the next higher prime number.

 The code is broken up into two functions: